jnozzi/cocoadev.com/markdown/HowToApplyWebPrerencesChangesOnExistingWebView.md

 [customWebPrefs _postPreferencesChangesNotification];

-Hope that gets you on your way.  --General/MikeSolomon
+Hope that gets you on your way.  --MikeSolomon